- UCAS Code: QX33

 You'll take part in workshops for practical aspects of the course, and have access to lab space and specialist teaching space for science and the expressive arts, including physical education.
 Field trips and the chance to study elective and optional classes are also available to you.

-Throughout the degree programme, you'll be invited to lectures by guest speakers that are visiting the School of Education.
+Throughout the degree programme, you'll be invited to lectures by guest speakers that are visiting The Strathclyde Institute of Education.
 They'll also be invited to lectures specifically for Education students.
 As part of the work on professional development, you'll have the opportunity to organise guest speakers from relevant organisations to speak with students.
-The School of Education aims to be responsive to the interests of its students as well as ensuring that they have access to leading educationists when they visit.
+The Strathclyde Institute of Education aims to be responsive to the interests of its students as well as ensuring that they have access to leading educationists when they visit.

 In Year 1, you're supported in learning about academic reading, writing and referencing - skills that will help you become a successful undergraduate.
 Through peer support, we encourage you to develop your own assessment skills and learn from each other.
 During the course, tutorials and presentations are assessed and feedback provided before you submit work for formal assessment.